 - Essential judgment skills to include: ability to identify, assess, and comprehend conditions surrounding patient situations for the purpose of problem solving patient conditions and coming to appropriate conclusions and/or prioritized courses of actions. - 2.
-Essential physical/neurological functions to include: ability to use the senses of sight, hearing, touch, and smell to make correct judgments regarding patient conditions and meet physical expectations to safely and competently perform interventions required in the practice of nursing.
-Behaviors that demonstrate essential neurological and physical functions include, but are not limited to observation, listening, understanding relationships, writing, and psychomotor abilities consistent with course and program expectations. - Essential communication skills to include: ability to communicate effectively with fellow students, faculty, patients, families, and all members of the health care team.
-Verbal, non-verbal, electronic, and written skills will consistently demonstrate effective, professional communication. - 4.
-Essential emotional coping skills to include: ability to demonstrate the mental health necessary to safely engage in the practice of nursing as determined by professional standards of practice.
+Essential physical functions to include: ability to meet physical expectations to safely and competently perform interventions required in the practice of nursing.
+Behaviors that demonstrate essential physical expectation include, but are not limited to walking without assistance, lifting, bending, and stretching without limitations consistent with course and program expectations.
+Additionally, being able to perform hand hygiene and use Personal Protection Equipment (PPE) consistently for the safety and protection of students and patients. - 3.
+Essential neurological functions to include: ability to use senses of sight, hearing, touch, and smell to make correct judgments regarding patient conditions.
+Behaviors that demonstrate essential neurological expectation include, but are not limited to, observation, listening, understanding relationships, writing, and sensory abilities consistent with course and program expectations. - 4.
+Essential communication skills to include: ability to communicate effectively with fellow students, faculty, patients, families, and all members of the health care team.
+Verbal, non-verbal, electronic, and written skills will consistently demonstrate effective, professional communication. - Essential emotional coping skills to include: ability to demonstrate the behavioral attributes necessary to safely engage in the practice of nursing as determined by professional standards of practice.
 Anger, dyscontrol, lack of self-control, disengagement, lethargy, and erratic mood are examples of behaviors indicative of ineffective coping. - Essential intellectual/conceptual skills to include: ability to measure, calculate, analyze, synthesize, and critically evaluate in order to engage competently in the safe practice of nursing. - Other essential behavioral attributes include: ability to engage in activities consistent with safe nursing practice free from the influence of any substance that may impair behavior or judgment.
-The student must demonstrate responsibility and accountability
+The student must demonstrate responsibility and accountability for actions as student in the School of Nursing and as a developing professional nurse.